ThirVondukr/passlib/docs/lib/passlib.context.rst

 :samp:`{scheme}__vary_rounds`

+    .. deprecated:: 1.7

+        This option has been deprecated as of Passlib 1.7, and will be removed in Passlib 2.0.
+        The (very minimal) security benefit it provides was judged to not be worth code complexity it requires.

     Instead of using a fixed rounds value (such as specified by ``default_rounds``, above); this option will cause each call to :meth:`~CryptContext.hash` to vary the default rounds value